 - 1 package dry italian dressing mix

-- 2 – 3 laughing cow cream cheese blocks
+- 6 wedges laughing cow cheese or 4 oz cream cheese

-- Layer chicken soup on top of ingredients.
-Cover and allow to cook on low for 3 hours.
+- Layer chicken soup on top of chicken.
+Cover and cook on low for 3-4 hours.
 (Your crockpot may cook faster or slower – this is an estimate)

-- Add cream cheese and vegetables and cook for another 30 minutes, until cream cheese is melted and veggies are softened and heated through.
+- Add laughing cow cheese and vegetables to the crockpot and stir well.
+Cook for another 30 minutes, until the cheese is melted and veggies are softened and heated through.